MajdHarbb/MajdHarbb/README.md

 ### Hi there, I'm Majd 👋

 ## I'm a Full Stack Web Developer
-- 🔭 I just learned flutter!
+- 🔭 I just learned Next 13!
 - 🚀 I’m always open to new learning experiences
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I play chess ♟

 ### Connect with me: